Seasonal Affective Disorder: Causes, Symptoms & Solutions

 Vitamin D Deficiency

 Sunshine is important for healthy vitamin D levels.
-Not spending enough time in the sun, not eating enough vitamin D rich foods, and not supplementing with vitamin D on a regular basis can lead to serious drops in your vitamin D levels.
+Not spending enough time in the sun, not eating enough vitamin D-rich foods, and not supplementing with vitamin D regularly can lead to serious drops in your vitamin D levels.
 This is because vitamin D is essential for your mood, energy, and overall health.

 vitamin d deficiency, Vitamin D Deficiency: Common Symptoms and Solutions